What do you want to learn?

 The main downside to using Amazon FBM over FBA is not having Prime-eligible products.
 The point of Amazon Prime is to get orders delivered in two days.
 However, during the coronavirus pandemic, long delays for non-essentials are still present and consumers don’t want to wait over a month.

-If you fulfill these orders yourself or work with a 3PL like ShipBob, who is fully operational at all fulfillment centers and not suspending fulfillment of non-essential products, you can get a similar effect to Prime.
+If you fulfil these orders yourself or work with a 3PL like ShipBob, who is fully operational at all fulfilment centres and not suspending fulfilment of non-essential products, you can get a similar effect to Prime.

 If you’re managing your Amazon FBM orders, you can end up spending a lot of time packing boxes.
 There are hidden fees in self-fulfillment including the opportunity cost of you not completing higher-value tasks.

-Costs of warehousing and in-house fulfillment (if outsourcing)
+Costs of warehousing and in-house fulfilment (if outsourcing)

-Outsourcing fulfillment to the pros can be costly, especially if you have a lot of inventory sitting and not selling.
-You can potentially reduce shipping costs by splitting inventory to multiple strategically located fulfillment centers.
+Outsourcing fulfilment to the pros can be costly, especially if you have a lot of inventory sitting and not selling.
+You can potentially reduce shipping costs by splitting inventory to multiple strategically located fulfilment centres.

 Amazon FBM fees